-- Consult the NHPA Section 106 Guidance for BTOP Recipients at: http://www2.ntia.doc.gov/compliance#environmental - Initiate Sec 106 consultation with SHPOs and THPOs. - NTIA initiates consultation with SHPOs and THPOs. - Recipient provides data and follow-up, as required. - Tribes are notified through the FCC's Tower Construction Notification System (TCNS) - Identify historic resources - Recipient identifies and retains staff or contractor that meets Secretary of Interiors Standards (defined by the National Park Service in 36 CFR Part 61) to assist with the identification of historic resources. - Recipient works with SHPOs and THPOs (if requested to do so) to complete identification of historic resources and assess effects. - Resolve adverse effects - NTIA and Recipients work with SHPOs and THPOs to resolve adverse effects, if any.
+- Consult the NHPA Section 106 Guidance for BTOP Recipients at: http://www2.ntia.doc.gov/compliance#environmental - Initiate NHPA Section 106 consultation with SHPOs and THPOs. - NTIA initiates consultation with SHPOs and THPOs. - Recipient provides data and follow-up, as required. - NTIA notifies Tribes using the FCC's Tower Construction Notification System (TCNS) - Construction or expansion of communication facilities (cell towers) licensed by the Federal Communications Commission (FCC).
+These activities must go through a streamlined Section 106 review under the National Programmatic Agreement (NPA) specific to the FCC.
+Other aspects of the project, such as cabling, may require separate Section 106 consultation with the NTIA as lead agency.
+The NTIA Historic Preservation Specialist will assist recipients in determining if this applies. - Identify historic resources - Recipient identifies and retains staff or contractor that meets Secretary of Interiors Standards (defined by the National Park Service in 36 CFR Part 61) to assist with the identification of historic resources. - Recipient works with SHPOs and THPOs (if requested to do so) to complete identification of historic resources and assess effects. - Resolve adverse effects - NTIA and Recipients work with SHPOs and THPOs to resolve adverse effects, if any.